bigmlcom/bigml-csharp/doc/batch_and_local_prediction.md

 }
 ```

-In the code above, if you want to use a `model` or a `logistic regression` instead of an `ensemble`, all you have to do is specify the model’s or logistic regression’s Id for the “model” parameter.
+In the code above, if you want to use a `model` or a `logistic regression`
+instead of an `ensemble`, all you have to do is specify the model’s or
+logistic regression’s Id for the “model” parameter.

 Local predictions
 =================
-In addition to making predictions remotely on BigML servers, the BigML C# bindings also provide support for making predictions locally.
-This means you can download your `model`, `ensemble`, or `logistic regression` resource and use it to make predictions offline, i.e., without accessing the network.
+In addition to making predictions remotely on BigML servers, the BigML
+C# bindings also provide support for making predictions locally.
+This means that you can download your `model`, `ensemble`,
+or `logistic regression` resource and use it to make predictions
+offline, i.e., without accessing the network.

-The following code snippet shows how you can retrieve a `model` created BigML in and use it for local predictions:
+The following code snippet shows how you can retrieve a `model` created in
+BigML and use it for local predictions:

 ``` {.csharp}
 using BigML;